Powell says Trump's attacks played no role in rate pause | New Country 923

 WASHINGTON (AP) — Federal Reserve Chairman Jerome Powell says political attacks by President Donald Trump played no role in the Fed’s decision in January to signal that it planned to take a pause in hiking interest rates.
 He also said in an interview broadcast Sunday that he can’t be fired by the president and that he intends to serve out his full four-year term.

-In an interview with the CBS news program “60 Minutes,” Powell said that the Fed decided to pause its rate hikes in January, after increasing rates four times in 2018, because the global economy was slowing and other risks to the U.S. economy were rising.
+In a wide-ranging interview with CBS’s “60 Minutes,” Powell said that the Fed decided to pause its rate hikes in January, after increasing rates four times in 2018, because the global economy was slowing and other risks to the U.S. economy were rising.
+The Fed said it planned to be “patient” in deciding when to change rates again.

+Asked to define patient, Powell said, “Patient means that we don’t feel in any hurry to change our interest rate policy.”

+At another point, Powell said the Fed felt its interest rate policy “is in a very good place right now” with the benchmark rate in a range of 2.25 percent to 2.5 percent, which Powell said was “roughly neutral,” meaning the Fed’s policy rate was not stimulating growth or holding it back.

+Powell said in the last three months, the Fed has seen increasing evidence of a global growth slowdown with slower activity in China and Europe and potential threats from such events as Brexit, Britain’s planned exit from the European Union.

+“We’ve said that we’re going to wait and see how those conditions evolve before we make any changes to our interest rate policy and that means patient,” Powell said in the interview with Scott Pelley.

-Powell says that despite the criticism, the Fed will always “make decisions based on what we think is right for the American people.”
+Powell said that despite outside criticism, the Fed will always “make decisions based on what we think is right for the American people. … We will never, ever take political considerations into effect.”

 Asked if Trump could fire him, Powell said: “The law is clear that I have a four-year term.
 And I fully intend to serve it.”